An Algebraically Converging Stochastic Gradient Descent Algorithm for Global Optimization: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this paper, we have proposed AdaVar, a stochastic gradient algorithm~\eqref{eq:diffdisc_new} where the variance of the noise term is adaptive and state-dependent, with the goal of finding the global minimum of a nonconvex optimization problem.
 The algorithm is proven to have an algebraic rate of convergence in~\Cref{sec:proof} under quite general assumptions, and this is a substantial improvement over the current standard logarithmic rate.
 The main component of the proposed algorithm is to allow adaptivity of the variance so that it changes not only in time but also in the location of the iterates so that a stronger noise is imposed when the iterate yields a larger objective function value; see~\eqref{eq:two-stage-sigma} for an example.
-If we know enough information about the objective function, the proposed algorithm costs the same as the classical method of simulated annealing.
+If we know enough information about the objective function, the proposed algorithm costs the same as the classical method of stochastic gradient descent.

 The techniques for accurately tuning parameters in the algorithms add very little to the overall computation cost.
 Several numerical examples presented in~\Cref{sec:numerics} further demonstrate the efficiency of the algorithm.